-How to use the command `gitui` (with examples)
+How to use the command 'gitui' (with examples)

-How to use the command `gitui` (with examples)
+How to use the command 'gitui' (with examples)

-Use case 1: Set the color theme
+Use case 1: Specify the color theme

 Code: